lyh910926/vomcases/README.md

 ## Contents
-* data/
-All data used to run and evaluate the model, in addition to the model results.
+* data/: All data used to run and evaluate the model, in addition to the model results.

-    - boreholes
-Borehole data for several locations close to the NATT-sites, from
+    - data/boreholes/: Borehole data for several locations close to the NATT-sites, from

-#### data_from_a_model_inter
-Raw data from the model-intercomparison study of Whitley et al. (2016).
+    - data/data_from_a\_model\_inter/: Raw data from the model-intercomparison study of Whitley et al. (2016).

 #### DINGO
 Flux tower data from OzFlux